Francisco de Paula Victor: Veneration

 The cause for Victor's beatification was opened by the Diocese of Campanha, to which Três Pontas now belongs, after the Congregation for the Causes of Saints approved its opening on 10 August 1992.
 Two local processes opened from 1993 to 1995 and in 1998.
 Both were validated on 18 December 1998.
 His remains were exhumed in 1999 as part of the beatification process after which they were re-buried in a new sarcophagus in the church.

 The positio for Victor's beatification was submitted by the diocese to the Holy See in 2002 for evaluation.
 Pope Benedict XVI proclaimed Victor to be Venerable in 2012 after the recognition of his life of heroic virtue.
 A miracle attributed to his intercession was investigated and declared to be such by the theological experts of the Vatican on 17 October 2013.
 This was approved by Pope Francis on 5 June 2015 and allowed for his beatification, which took place on 14 November 2015.
-Cardinal Angelo Amato, S.D.B., Prefect of the Congregation for the Causes of Saints presided over the beatification ceremony – on behalf of the pope – on 14 November 2015 in Victor's former parish church.
+Cardinal Angelo Amato, SDB, Prefect of the Congregation for the Causes of Saints presided over the beatification ceremony – on behalf of the pope – on 14 November 2015 in Victor's former parish church.

 The cause now proceeds to seek Victor's canonization.
 The postulator of the cause is Paolo Vilotta.